-MTE and TVA have a history of joining forces to support the MTE community, and 2020 was a particularly busy year for the partnership.
+MTE and TVA have a history of joining forces to support the community in Middle Tennessee, and 2020 was a particularly busy year for the partnership.
 In March, the same month the World Health Organization declared the global pandemic, several deadly tornadoes blasted through the Middle Tennessee region, damaged homes and businesses and caused power outages.
 During this difficult time, MTE and TVA checked on co-op members and supported their line crews.
 According to Larry Rose, communications and marketing consultant for MTE, at one point, 600 people were on the ground helping, and they were able to restore power in less than a week.
-Rose says, “It was an incredible effort to get it done so quickly.
+Rose said, “It was an incredible effort to get it done so quickly.
 Some of the TVA towers were twisted like pretzels.”

 One individual in particular was also inspired to find a way to help the community heal after the tornadoes.
 DeAna Duncan, audio-visual production teacher at Green Hill High School in Mt.
 Juliet reached out to MTE and TVA for financial assistance with a multi-faceted art project that would give students a way to process how the natural disaster affected them.
 MTE and TVA supported her idea, and each contributed $2,500 to a science, technology, engineering, art, and math (STEAM) grant, and awarded Duncan $5,000.